Products

 Are plants required to make the system work?

-Does ACF provide the plants?
+Does Ferguson Waterworks provide the plants?

-Why does ACF provide the bridging stone?
+Why does Ferguson Waterworks provide the bridging stone?

 Can the 6" depth of bridging stone be modified if necessary?